-A first approximation to the notion of Hensel minimality is: Any $A$-definable set $X \subset K$ (for $A \subset K$) can be $1$-prepared by a finite $A$-definable set $C$.
-This however is not yet strong enough: We need some strong control of parameters from $\RV_\lambda$.
+A key ingredient of Hensel minimality is that any $A$-definable set $X \subset K$ (for $A \subset K$) can be $1$-prepared by a finite $A$-definable set $C$.
+This however is not yet strong enough a condition: We need some precise control of parameters from $\RV$ and $\RV_\lambda$.
 This is where we obtain different variants of Hensel minimality, the difference consisting only in some number $\ell$ of allowed parameters: